svenseeberg/data-diode/UPDATE.md

 To use this procedure, you first need to set up the receiver Pi as an HTTP mirror, see [INSTALL.md](INSTALL.md).

+1. Validate that the Python3 package with all its dependencies are transferred before starting the upgrade.
+If the old Python3 version breaks after the upgrade, you cannot transfer any addtional files through the diode.
-1. First upgrade to the newest OpenBSD release:
+1. Upgrade to the newest OpenBSD release:
    ```sh
    sysupgrade
    ```